syncfusion-content/maui-docs/MAUI/Carousel-View/UIVirtualization.md

 # UIVirtualization in .NET MAUI Carousel View (SfCarousel)

-In UI virtualization concept, only the number of items that can be adaptable to the viewport of our device are arranged.
-Even, if the numerous items have been added to the collection, it loads only the viewport adaptable count of the carousel Items.
-Items are added at the right of the view when swiping the countable items in forward direction.
-At the same time, same number of items are removed at the left of the view for maintaining the same viewport items count.
-Similarly, items are added at the left of the view when swiping in backward direction for maintaining the same viewport items count.
-At the time, the same number of items are removed at the right of the view.
-Using this mechanism, virtualization concept is achieved in the carousel control.
+In the UI virtualization concept, only the number of items that can be adaptable to the viewport of our device are arranged.
+Even, if numerous items have been added to the collection, it only loads the viewport adaptable count of the carousel items.
+Items are added at the right of the view when swiping the countable items in the forward direction.
+At the same time, the same number of items are removed at the left of the view to maintain the same viewport items count.
+Similarly, items are added at the left of the view when swiping backward to maintain the same viewport items count.
+At the same time, the same number of items are removed at the right of the view.
+Using this mechanism, the virtualization concept is achieved in the carousel control.

 The following property has been used in UIVirtualization support: